mono/website/docs/tools+libraries/tools/monodoc/generating-documentation.md

 There are two ways to create documentation for your libraries:

--   Using a [separate set of tools](#monodoc-documentation) for maintaining documenation files outside of your source code and which produce ECMA-styled documentation.
+-   Using a [separate set of tools](#monodoc-documentation) for maintaining documentation files outside of your source code and which produce ECMA-styled documentation.

 -   Using [the /doc option of mcs](#inline-xml-documentation), which takes documentation comments from within your source code files and compiles them into a Visual Studio-format XML documentation file.